AdobeDocs/experience-cloud.en/help/single-page-applications-react-implementation/target.md

 1. Open the Debugger
 1. Go to the Target tab
 1. Expand your client code
 1. You should see parameters in the latest Target request for `vst.crm_id.id` and `vst.crm_id.authState`. `vst.crm_id.id` should have a value of the hashed email address and `vst.crm_id.authState` should have a value of `1` to represent `authenticated`.
-Note that `crm_id` is the `Integration Code` you specified in the ID Service configuration and must align with the key you use in your [Customer Attributes data file](https://marketing.adobe.com/resources/help/en_US/mcloud/t_crs_usecase.html):
+Note that `crm_id` is the `Integration Code` you specified in the Identity Service configuration and must align with the key you use in your [Customer Attributes data file](https://marketing.adobe.com/resources/help/en_US/mcloud/t_crs_usecase.html):

 ![The Customer Id details should be visible as custom parameters in the mbox call](images/target-debugger-customerId.png)

->[!WARNING] The Experience Cloud ID Service will allow you to send multiple ids to the Service, however, only the first one will be sent to Target.
+>[!WARNING] The Adobe Experience Platform Identity Service will allow you to send multiple ids to the Service, however, only the first one will be sent to Target.

 ### Add the Property Token Parameter